Francis S. Dodge: Spanish American War

 Following his Indian Wars service, Dodge retired from active combat duty in 1877 and entered the army paymaster service.
 His appointment as a paymaster and promotion to major were effective December 20, 1879, but not confirmed by Congress until the following month.
-His paymaster service began in San Antonio, Texas in May 1880 where he served in that role for six years.
-A four-year stay in New York City led to service as paymaster in Walla Walla, Washington for another four years, upon which he became chief paymaster for the Department of Texas in January 1896, until the breakout of the Spanish-American War.
+His paymaster service began in San Antonio, Texas, in May 1880, where he served in that role for six years.
+A four-year stay in New York City led to service as paymaster in Walla Walla, Washington, for another four years, upon which he became chief paymaster for the Department of Texas in January 1896, until the breakout of the Spanish–American War.

-His Spanish-American War service included postings in Atlanta, Georgia as chief paymaster of the Department of the Gulf, Santiago, Cuba and Puerto Rico by July 1898.
-During a later trip to Cuba, Dodge contracted yellow fever in August and was sick for a few days but recovered fully after returning to New York for three months; during this period, he was assigned as chief paymaster for the Department of Colorado.
+His Spanish-American War service included postings in Atlanta, Georgia, as chief paymaster of the Department of the Gulf, Santiago, Cuba and Puerto Rico by July 1898.
+During a later trip to Cuba, Dodge contracted yellow fever in August and was sick for a few days but recovered fully after returning to New York City for three months; during this period, he was assigned as chief paymaster for the Department of Colorado.

-In May 1899 Dodge temporarily took over the duties of chief paymaster in Cuba following the illness of the previous paymaster.
+In May 1899, Dodge temporarily took over the duties of chief paymaster in Cuba following the illness of the previous paymaster.
 The position became permanent the next month and it was in this assignment that he served for the duration of the Spanish-American War.
-Residing in the Lieutenant Governor’s Palace in Havana, he again contracted yellow fever in late 1900 and was the only one of the officers in the department's paymaster corps to survive it.
+Residing in the Lieutenant Governor's Palace in Havana, he again contracted yellow fever in late 1900 and was the only one of the officers in the department's paymaster corps to survive it.